 - seeking assistance with processing project related expenditure, for example assistance purchasing consumables or equipment from their Faculty Operations Team or Centre Business Managers

-- seek advice from CSU Travel for booking project related travel
+- seek advice from Charles Sturt University Travel for booking project related travel

 - seek advice from the Division of Human Resources for the most appropriate salary levels, and options for employing personnel on research projects.